technology-toolbox/website/content/blog/jjameson/2009/03/26/sharepoint-uls-logs-flooded-with-preserving-template-record-with-size.md

 However, there are still some scenarios where the ULS logs can grow very quickly         and while ULS eventually exerts some sense of self-restraint, it does manage to         dump gigabytes of relatively useless information on your hard drive in a relatively         short period of time.

 Such is the case with my current MOSS 2007 development VM.
-Most every morning, I         am greeted with the low disk space notification due to hundreds of thousands of         "<samp>Preserving template record with size...</samp>" messages being generated         over the course of the previous 24 hours, as shown in the following log excerpt:
+Most every morning, I         am greeted with the low disk space notification due to hundreds of thousands of         "{{< sample-output "Preserving template record with size..." >}}" messages being generated         over the course of the previous 24 hours, as shown in the following log excerpt:

 ```
 01/26/2009 02:45:35.43  OWSTIMER.EXE (0x0158)                    0x1424 Windows SharePoint Services    General                        0 Medium   Preserving template record with size 3301, use count 7, key ...